Intertain: Chapter 01

 And just like that, Intertain was born.

-Robin and Angela started us off by presenting a cheeky personality test designed to ascertain the types of gamers that we are.
+Robin and Angela started us off by presenting a cheeky personality test designed to ascertain the types of gamers we are.

 Jason resonated with being an action gamer, Daniel discovered tendencies akin to an art gamer, and without surprise, I identified with the “trophy whore” tag all too well.